Revisolution/typed-redux-kit/packages/mapped-reducer/readme.md

   ], anotherReducer)
 ```

-Now, the both actions will be passed to `sayReducer`
+Now, the both actions will be passed to `anotherReducer`

 And, for more convinence, **it accepts string enum**!